Managing General Ledger Revenue Accruals

 • GL Account: Select the Revenue Accrual General Ledger income account code from the dropdown.

-• BI Code: If the transaction will have a specific BI Code, select from the list of those available here.
-If the related General Ledger Account Code is flagged as Use BI Code, the system will force the user to enter a BI Code against the transaction.
+• Dimension Tag: If the transaction will have a specific Dimension Tag, select from the list of those available here.
+If the related General Ledger Account Code is flagged as Use Dimension Tag, the system will force the user to enter a Dimension Tag against the transaction.

 • Line Description: Enter a description for each line or override the inherited Description from the Journal Header.